ekr/draft-rescorla-tigress-http/draft-rescorla-tigress-http.md

 resource and a DELETE to remove it.
 Receivers MUST delete messages immediately after they have retrieved them.

+[[OPEN ISSUE: Polling is bad, so we're going to need some kind of notification mechanism, but this document doesn't specify that.]]

 HTTP requests MUST not contain information from other context (e.g., browser cookies). [[OPEN ISSUE: Can it contain other authentication information, for instance for attestation.]]